sbs-PhD/astroph/README.md

 ## Contact

-If you want help sbsoltau@gmail.com
+If you want contact me, send a e-mail to sbsoltau@gmail.com